-The demonstrators are seeking the right to form a union and a new minimum pay wage of $15 an hour.
-They gathered just ahead of the company's shareholder meeting, according to Bloomberg.
+The demonstrators are seeking the right to form a union and a minimum pay wage of $15 an hour and they gathered just ahead of the company’s shareholder meeting, according to Bloomberg.
 Many employees who work on the campus were told to stay home during the protests.

 About 2,000 demonstrators, driven to the company’s campus by 32 buses, carried signs and made their demands known.
 Some employees showed up wearing their uniforms.

 One protestor, Jessica Davis said, “We need to show McDonald’s that we’re serious and that we’re not backing down,” reports Reuters.
 The 25-year-old with two kids makes $8.98 an hour.